dmecke/Crochet/README.md

 If you are working on an implementation/runtime and you'd like to be added to this list just open an issue and I'll get it added!

+# Roadmap
+This is just a rough idea of what I want to implement in the future.
+No dates provided, since I work sporadically.
+- Canvas labels to better organize and find relevant story sections at a glance within your yarn file.
+- Custom markup editing.
+This will allow uses to implement their own markup buttons in the editor.
+- Better file handling.
+- Improvements to autocomplete suggestions.

 # Running From Source
 Install [Node.js](https://nodejs.org/en/), clone the repo, then:
 ## Web App